Dr Clemence O'Connor

 My doctoral and subsequent research (2005-9) has cultivated synergies between contemporary French poetry and the fields of visual culture, philosophy, gender studies, translation and bilingualism studies, as well as memory and identity studies.
 My research monograph on Heather Dohollau encompasses four connected and interdisciplinary issues: text-image interactions, representations of place, exile and memory, poetic performances of philosophical interrogations, bilingualism and the boundaries of language.
 In this book, they are primarily explored through the work of contemporary Welsh-French poet Heather Dohollau.

-I have also published on Marie-Claire Bancquart and Béatrice Bonhomme, and a piece on André du Bouchet is forthcoming.
+I have also published on Marie-Claire Bancquart, André du Bouchet and Béatrice Bonhomme.

-- Heather Dohollau: Poetry Between Languages, in preparation.
+- Heather Dohollau: Poetry Between Languages, in press.

 - ‘Heather Dohollau: La poésie comme “langue inconnue”’, in Traversées poétiques des littératures et des langues, ed.
 Cristina Pîrvu, Béatrice Bonhomme and Dumitra Baron (Paris: L’Harmattan, 2013), pp. 197-229.

 - ‘Étoilement du poème: légèreté et punctum d’une écriture’, in Béatrice Bonhomme: Le mot, la mort, l’amour, ed.
 Peter Collier and Ilda Tomas (Oxford: Peter Lang, 2013), pp. 127-141.

 - ‘“Qui ceint l’énigme”: L’inhumain dans la poésie de Marie-Claire Bancquart’, in Dans le feuilletage de la terre: Sur l’œuvre poétique de Marie-Claire Bancquart, ed.
 Jacques Moulin et al. (Oxford: Peter Lang, 2013), pp. 355-377.